bazelbuild/rules_go/go/toolchains.rst

 Normally you would just call go_register_toolchains_ from your WORKSPACE to register all the pre-declared toolchains, and allow normal selection logic to pick the right one.

-It is fine to add more toolchains to the set available if you like, and because the normal toolchain matching mechaism prefers the first declared match you can also override individual toolchains by having another one with the same constraints that you register *before* calling the go_register_toolchains_.
+It is fine to add more toolchains to the available set if you like.
+Because the normal toolchain matching mechanism prefers the first declared match, you can also override individual toolchains by declaring and registering toolchains with the same constraints *before* calling go_register_toolchains_.

-If you wish to have more control over the toolchains you can instead just make direct calls to register_toolchains_ with only the toolchains you wish to install, you can see an example of this in `limiting the available toolchains`_.
+If you wish to have more control over the toolchains you can instead just make direct calls to register_toolchains_ with only the toolchains you wish to install.
+You can see an example of this in `limiting the available toolchains`_.
 It is important to note that you **must** also register the boostrap toolchain for any other toolchain that you register, otherwise the tools for that toolchain cannot be built.